slittorin/home-assistant-maintenance/README.md

    - Note that it is important to use the right entity_id.
 8. Verify that the data is correctly deleted from Influx.
 Use Grafana or Influx to verify this.

-I managed to the InfluxDB down from 1030MB to 196MB by doing this, and also reduced the load/increase in size.
+I managed to the InfluxDB down from 1030MB to 130MB by doing this, and also reduced the load/daily-increase in size.
-A benefit is also that the load-time for some of the graphs has reduced 5-10 folds, as there is only hourly data to collect.
+A benefit is also that the load-time for some of the graphs has reduced 5-10 folds, as there is only hourly-data to collect.

 ## Errors, problems and challenges: